MicrosoftDocs/msteams-docs/msteams-platform/toolkit/tools-prerequisites.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/upload2.png" alt-text="Upload a custom app":::

-If you are unable to view the option **Upload a custom app,** then it indicates that you don't have the required permission for sideloading.
+If you're unable to view the option **Upload a custom app,** then it indicates that you don't have the required permission for sideloading.

 * For a tenant admin, enable the sideloading setting for your tenant or organization in the Teams admin center.
 * If you aren't a tenant admin, you'll need to contact your tenant admin to enable sideloading.